 Suh pointed out, however, that the BEC section was the most difficult of the four sections for international students, even as more and more were taking the exam.

-Suh pointed out that jurisdictions with a significant number of international candidates (as measured by those whose home addresses were outside the U.S.) tended to have lower overall pass rates.
+Suh also pointed out that jurisdictions with a significant number of international candidates (as measured by those whose home addresses were outside the U.S.) tended to have lower overall pass rates.

-International candidates who take the test in the U.S. are often drawn to jurisdictions with less stringent requirements -- such as those that don’t have specific course requirements, or don’t require residency –- as well as to those whose educational systems are similar to the one in their home country.
+International exam candidates who take the test in the U.S. are often drawn to jurisdictions with less stringent requirements -- such as those that don't have specific course requirements, or those that don't require residency -- as well as to those whose educational systems are similar to the one in their home country.